5 Instagram Analytics Tips You Need To Know

-Looking to take your Instagram strategy to the next level in 2019?
+Looking to take your Instagram strategy to the next level?
 Then start with your analytics.

 Your Instagram analytics tell a story of how your content is performing, who your audience is, and what they engage with most.
 So the more time you spend analyzing your analytics, the stronger your marketing strategy will be!

 Of course, jumping into the world of Instagram analytics can be overwhelming for the best of us.
-To help you, we’re focusing on the most important metrics to help you refine your plan and reach your goals for 2019.
+To help you, we’re focusing on the most important metrics to help you refine your plan and reach your goals.

 Improve your engagement by identifying your best (and worst) performing content